Integrating Research to Practice: Lower Back and Pelvic Pain – Calgary

 Course Description

-After this course you will have a solid understanding of current research and the best hands on and movement practices for pain, dysfunction and common clinical presentations in the lower back and pelvic areas.
+After this course you will have a solid understanding of current research on lower back and pelvic pain and how to use this information in your clinic.
+This includes learning and refining different hands on techniques and movement modifications for pain, dysfunction and common clinical presentations in the lower back and pelvic areas.
 This information is integrated with massage, manual therapy and rehabilitation research so you can obtain more meaningful outcomes with your clients.
+My goal is to inspire you to be more comfortable with knowing how to treat, and more importantly when, where and why.

 You will learn: